Researcher Leaves Legacy of Hope for Families with ALD

 In 1999, Dr. Hugo Moser and Dr. Stephan Kemp decided to generate a website for ALD.
 The main goal has always been to provide good information with respect to the many aspects of ALD both for clinicians, researchers and for patients and family members of patients.

 When first released in November 1999, the database primarily functioned as a platform for mutation analysis and mutation data collection.
 Some of its primary aims were to facilitate ALD mutation analysis, collect and catalogue mutations in the ABCD1 gene, and to improve analysis of mutations identified in ALD.
 Additionally, it could make this information more readily accessible and facilitate the report of new ALD mutations and polymorphisms.
-Soon after the website was online, we started to receive e-mails from patients and family members of patients, but also students, with questions about ALD and requests for more detailed information.
-This made us decide to extent the database and include more pages with specialized information and good, reliable and up-to-date information on ALD.
+Soon after the website was online, we started to receive e-mails from patients and family members of patients from all over the world, but also students, with questions about ALD and requests for more detailed information.
+It was clear that there was a need for pages with specialized information and good, reliable and up-to-date information on ALD.
 With the help of many colleagues, the database has been expanded (and still is expanding) and it now also includes a large and growing section with pages written especially for laymen, patients and parents of patients to explain various aspects of the disease.